 Master of Arts in Teaching

-The Master of Arts in Teaching program leads to an M.A.T. degree and provisional teaching certification in Biology, Chemistry, English, French, Italian, Math, Physics, Spanish, Social Studies, or Theatre Arts.
+The Master of Arts in Teaching program leads to an M.A.T. degree and dual provisional teaching certification Teacher of Students with Disabilities and Elementary Education or Secondary Education in Art, Biology, Chemistry, English, French, Italian, Math, Music, Physics, Spanish, Social Studies, or Theatre Arts.

 M.F.A in Poetry & Poetry in Translation